 Travellers who are either UK Nationals or from other European Union countries must obtain a European Health Insurance Card (EHIC) before joining a Tour.
 The EHIC is not a substitute for medical and travel insurance but should entitle Travellers to emergency medical treatment on the same terms as Belgian nationals.
 An EHIC will not cover Travellers for medical repatriation, on-going medical treatment or treatment of a non-urgent nature.
 Therefore, Podge’s Belgian Beer Tours requires all Travellers to have comprehensive travel insurance before joining a Tour to cover medical treatment, personal accident, loss of personal effects, personal liability and Traveller cancellation.
 Travellers should check any exclusion, and ensure their policy covers them for all the activities they want to undertake.
 It is the Travellers responsibility to ensure that they have valid travel and medical insurance.
 If any Traveller books and pays for their own flights to join any Tour, they should check their insurance policy for any exclusion of scheduled airline failure, and may wish to make arrangements for alternative travel in the event that the airline they have booked flights with becomes insolvent before they travel, or whilst they are abroad.

-Travellers who wish to cancel their booking on any Tour must give written notice to Podge prior to the Tour departure date.
+Travellers who wish to cancel a booking on any Tour must give written notice to Mrs Podge prior to the Tour departure date.
 Cancellations should be made by email if possible.
-If the cancellation is received more than 35 days prior to the Tour departure date any monies paid by the Traveller will be refunded.
-If the cancellation is received between 21–35 days before the Tour departure date the charge will be 25% of the price of the Tour.
-If the cancellation is received between 8–20 days before the Tour departure date the charge will be 50% of the price of the Tour.
-If the cancellation is received less than 7 days before the Tour departure date the charge will be 100% of the price of the Tour.
+If the cancellation is received more than 35 days prior to the Tour departure date all monies paid by the Traveller will be refunded.
+If the cancellation is received on or less than 35 days before the Tour departure date the charge will be 100% of the price of the Tour.

 Podge’s Belgian Beer Tours have run Tours for groups of 15 to 49 people.
 If less than 14 people book on a Tour it may not be viable for the Tour to proceed and Podge’s Belgian Beer Tours reserves the right to cancel a Tour due to lack of sufﬁcient numbers to make the Tour viable, but Podge’s Belgian Beer Tours would endeavour to give a Traveller at least 28 days notice of any cancellation and any monies paid for the Tour will be repaid in full.
 In the event of cancellation by either party, Podge’s Belgian Beer Tours will not be liable for any other costs incurred beyond the price of the Tour.
 Podge’s Belgian Beer Tours requires Travellers to obtain appropriate travel and cancellation insurance.